Income Protection Insurance For Contractors

 How flexible is income protection to changing circumstances?

 Insurers understand that your circumstances will evolve over your working lifetime as a contractor.
-If you have a change in circumstances, a policy can change.
+If your circumstances change, a policy can change.

-Changes as part of your private and professional life may include a new mortgage, the birth of a child, or an increase or decrease in salary.
-You should contact your broker whenever you think you have a change in circumstances that will affect your contractor’s income protection policy.
+Changes in your private and professional life may include a new mortgage, the birth of a child, or an increase or decrease in salary.

 Can I have more than one protection policy?